rdkr/lvm-on-luks/README.md

 Ubiquity (the Ubuntu installer) will set up encryption and LVM automatically but only using for an entire drive; this is not appropriate for dual booting with an existing OS.
 This script automates the installation of LUKS encryption, LVM volume management, and GRUB boot manager during an Ubuntu installation.

 Please note that I am not an expert and this was written as a learning exercise.
-Many thanks to Pavel Kovan and the Ubuntu community (see References below).
+Many thanks to Pavel Kogan and the Ubuntu community (see References below).
 Any contributions or advice are more than welcome.

 ## Unencrypted boot
 This is a more common method for full system encryption, and uses two disk partitions: one for /boot and one for LVM on LUKS which contains / /home and /swap.